mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/coll_red_ex1.md

 ![CLT figure](/img/normal_distribution.png)
 *A normal distribution follows the famous bell-shaped Gaussian curve.*

 For this, we will consider $`M`$ process that will manage $`N`$ random variables.
-The basic algorithm will be the following : every process will draw a high number ($`N\approx 1000`$) of random variables.
+The basic algorithm will be the following : every process will draw a number ($`N\approx 5000`$) of random variables.
 These variables will be based on the [uniform generator](http://www.cplusplus.com/reference/random/) of C++.
 Once every process has generated all these random variables, we will use a reduction operation to sum all the independent variables on one process.
 At the end of the operation, the process 0 should be left with a summed table of $`N`$ elements.
 The rest of the stub and the runner will take care of checking the result of your computation.

-To improve the quality of the result, the first process is repeated over $`K \approx 5000`$ times internally for every process in order to generate more variables.
+To improve the quality of the result, the first process is repeated over $`K \approx 1000`$ times internally for every process in order to generate more variables.
 You will only have to find the right command for the reduction.

 ## Reduction